Lurchi70/sc2xmlreader_pypi_package/README.md

 SC2XMLReader returns the data and states of the Solvis Heating device.
 The xml-file is public and can be retrieved via http://<your-device-ip>/sc2_val.xml

-When quering this interface remote will return something like:
+When querying this interface remote will return something like:
 ```
 <xml>
   <data>